ResidentMario/pytorch-training-performance-guide/book/intro.md

 The intended audience for this book are intermediate and advanced deep learning practitioners using PyTorch.
 This book assumes familiarity with the basics of model training using PyTorch.

+Note that the scope of this book is purposefully limited in the following ways:

-Note that this book only covers techniques provided in the core PyTorch SDK.
-There are many other valuable tools in the surrounding ecosystem not covered here, but PyTorch core is a good place to start.
+- We only cover techniques provided in the core PyTorch SDK.
+While there are many interesting external tools like [Horovod](https://horovod.ai/) and [Apache TVM](https://tvm.apache.org/), the tools built into PyTorch itself are a good place to start.

-Additionally note that this book will not cover any "architecture-specific" ideas.
+- We only cover "architecture-specific" ideas.
 The techniques we cover here are applicable to almost any model.
+- We only cover training, not inference.
+Model inference optimization is a separate, albeit equally interesting topic.
+Perhaps a future edition of this book will cover this space also.

 All of the code for this book is open source!
 To submit issues or open pull requests, [visit the GitHub repository](https://github.com/ResidentMario/pytorch-training-performance-guide).